Steve Miller Band — Wild Mountain Honey

 I always had mixed feelings about Steve Miller.
 This is one of his better songs, but I tired of him after a while.
 I agree though, this sounds really good with your mind in an altered state.

-Was way, way ahead of its time, and blew us all away; this record became the Stoner's Album; it has stayed cool for years and years...
+It was way, way ahead of its time, and blew us all away; this record became The Stoner's Album!
+It has stayed cool for years and years...
 The associations with this — wow!
-Driving through countryside, out in Dad's Vista Cruiser, smoking weed, slamming beer, leaving the 8-track in the player for hours at a time; years later. visiting the bro out in L.A., this on cassette, winding along the fault-twisted road near Portuguese Bend, looking out at Catalina, puffing on a J of Chocolate Thai; years later, lying in bed with it playing through crazy nights and lazy mornings in The House we all shared in South Boulder...
+Driving through lovely countryside, smoking weed, sipping beers, leaving the 8-track in the player for hours at a time; years later. visiting the bro out in L.A., this on cassette, winding along the fault-twisted road near Portuguese Bend, looking out at Catalina, puffing on a J of Chocolate Thai; years later, playing it again and again through crazy nights and lazy mornings in The House We All Shared in South Boulder...

 Definitely one of my Steve Miller favs.
 8